AlayaNetwork/alaya-devdocs/website/docs/Development_guide.md

 You can interact directly with the contract through the front-end directly, and the following documentation will help.

-- [Samurai API](/alaya-devdocs/en/Samurai_API) - Introduction to a Web Wallet API that supports the Alaya network
+- [Samurai API](/alaya-devdocs/en/Samurai_API) - Introduction to a Web Wallet API that supports the Alaya network.
 - [JS SDK](/alaya-devdocs/en/JS_SDK) - How to use JavaScrip to interact with contracts on the Alaya network.

 If you want to interact with the Alaya network by writing back-end services, the following SDKs in different languages can help.